-- Gestational surrogacy agreements.
-When you choose to conceive a child through a surrogate, we can help you draft an agreement that protects your rights to custody.
+- Gestational Surrogacy Agreements: If you choose to conceive a child through a surrogate, we can connect you with resources to find a surrogate, and help you draft an agreement that protects your rights to custody.

 - Cohabitation/Partnership Agreements: Some couples choose not to get married.
 In these cases, we can help you draft a cohabitation agreement, a property agreement, and any other official documents that will help protect your legal rights as a couple.

 - Wills and Estate Planning: Similarly, we can help you draft documents to plan for the event of death or incapacitation, such as wills, HIPPA releases, advance directives for healthcare, powers of attorney, and declarations of guardian both for adults and minor children.

 At C.E.
 Borman, we understand that nothing is more important to our clients than family.
 Regardless of what your family may look like, we make it our job to protect your interests and the interests of your family at all costs.